kmnlsm/CNCERP/README.md

 [![Download Zen Cart&reg;](https://img.shields.io/sourceforge/dm/web-erp.svg)](http://sourceforge.net/projects/cncerp/files/latest/download) [![Download Zen Cart&reg;](https://img.shields.io/sourceforge/dt/web-erp.svg)](http://sourceforge.net/projects/cncerp/files/latest/download) ![GitHub last commit (branch)](https://img.shields.io/github/last-commit/webERP-team/webERP/master.svg) ![GitHub pull requests](https://img.shields.io/github/issues-pr-raw/webERP-team/webERP.svg)
 ## Introduction
 webERP is a free open-source ERP system, providing best practise, multi-user business administration and accounting tools over the web.
 For further information and for a full list of features, please visit the support site at: http://www.weberp.org/
+CNCERP please visit the support site at: http://www.cncerp.com/

 ## Demo
-A live demo of the latest release is available on the webERP support site, where you can login and experiment with all the webERP features: http://www.weberp.org/weberp/
+A live demo of the latest release is available on the CNCERP support site, where you can login and experiment with all the CNCERP features: http://www.cncerp.com/demo/

 ## Download
 The latest stable version is currently v4.15, and can be downloaded from SourceForge.
 [![Download Latest Official Zen Cart&reg; Release](https://a.fsdn.com/con/app/sf-download-button)
-Download the latest official webERP release](http://sourceforge.net/projects/web-erp/files/latest/download)
+Download the latest official webERP release](http://sourceforge.net/projects/cncerp/files/latest/download)

 ## Requirements
-- A web server - webERP has been tested on Apache, NGINX, lighthttpd, and Hiawatha
+- A web server - Chinese derived version-CNCERP has been tested on Apache, NGINX, lighthttpd, and Hiawatha
-- PHP version 5.1 and above
+- PHP version 5.1 and above ,PHP version greater than 7 is highly recommended
 - MySQL version 4.3 and above, or MariaDB version 5.1 and above
 - A web browser with HTML5 compatibility